bitsko/bitcoin-sv_shell_transaction_reader/README.md

+# woc_txread.sh

-# uses whatsonchain api to print information about a transaction to the terminal, colorfully
+uses whatsonchain api to print information about a transaction to the terminal, colorfully

 if bx bitcoin tool is in path; shows the base58check encoded address